 Stress is Subjective

-Everyone experiences events differently, and our perception of stress and how our body reacts is unique.
-Both physical and psychological mechanisms influence the complex stress response system.
-Your past experiences, environment, age, and even sex can affect how sensitive your stress response system is and your ability to recover after a stressful event.
+The research on stress in pregnancy is generalized and cannot account for everyone experiencing stress differently.
+Your perception of stress and how your body reacts is unique.
+Physical and psychological mechanisms, including past experiences, environment, and age, influence the complex stress response system.
+Even your sex can affect how sensitive your stress response system is and your ability to recover after a stressful event.

-Some of the research on stress in pregnancy is in animal models.
-This is research that would be unethical to perform with humans.
-We should acknowledge that many people also object to animal studies.
-Most of these studies use rats and subject them to stress by methods like isolation with an unfamiliar rat.
-Researchers often use rats because they are genetically similar to humans and have complex social interactions.
-See this article for more information on why researchers use rats to study stress in pregnancy.
+Research on animals allows us to study stress during pregnancy at a level that would not be possible with human subjects.
+Most animal studies use rats and subject them to stress by isolation with an unfamiliar rat.
+While rats and humans differ, we are genetically similar, and both species have complex social interactions.
+Animal studies have provided a wealth of information we would not otherwise have, and we have learned a lot that we can apply to humans.
+See this article for more details on why researchers use rats to study stress in pregnancy.

-There are many possible causes of miscarriage, and most are due to a chromosomal abnormality.
+There are many possible causes of miscarriage, most due to a chromosomal abnormality.
 Most women who experience a miscarriage will not know the underlying cause.
-Please do not feel responsible for the loss of a pregnancy due to the stress you are experiencing.
+Please do not feel responsible for losing a pregnancy due to the stress you are experiencing.

 There are thousands of studies on the potential impact of maternal stress on a developing baby.
 By examining some of this research, you will better understand the mechanisms of how your stress can impact your baby during pregnancy.